janewarren/decodingfatphobia/README.md

-# Anonymized Research Repository
+# Decoding Fatphobia

 ## Overview

-This repository contains code and consolidated data for our research paper.
+This repository contains code and consolidated data for our research paper Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images.

 ## Files Description